linkerd/website/linkerd.io/content/blog/2023/july-hero.md

 This month's hero is
 [Mikael Fridh](https://www.linkedin.com/in/mikaelfridh/).
-Mikael reported an incompatibility between Linke rd's CNI plugin and newer versions of EKS's VPC CNI plugin.
+Mikael reported an incompatibility between Linkerd's CNI plugin and newer versions of EKS's VPC CNI plugin.
 He demonstrated great domain insight by quickly providing a succinct fix, that we immediately incorporated into the 2.12 and 2.13 branches of Linkerd.
 Thank you, Mikael, for helping rapidly